If you are looking for an air compressor for your shop, there are some key features you need to consider.

 There are other ways that air compressors work, but the most common types are belt-driven and oil-lubricated models.
 Shop air compressors need to be multi-functional with the airflow and PSI to drive large power tools for the most challenging jobs.

 And this is the real advantage of a shop air compressor.
 Electrical power tools are often more expensive to buy, and you would need an extensive collection to cover the many aspects of your work.
 Air tools, by contrast, are cheaper, and you can interchange them with the same compressor.
-Also, they are more powerful, so removing rusted nuts and bolts will be a breeze.
+Also, they are more powerful, so removing stripped or rusted bolts and nuts will be a breeze.

 How To Choose the Best Shop Air Compressors